amalmuda/Oslo_T-bane_stations_AI-algorithms/README.md

 In this program I try to implement three different evolutionary algorithms to find the shortest distance between subway stations in Oslo.
 The program is written with Python and is in English.

-I currently only have 25 subway stations, but plan to add more in the future.
+I currently only have 25 subway stations (out of totally 101 in Oslo), but plan to add more in the future.
 I also have a desire to, in addition to optimizing for distance, also have the opportunity in this program to optimize for time.
 It would have been interesting to see if the shortest route in distance in Oslo also corresponds to the shortest possible time.

 The program uses an API from Google Developers to find the distance between two points in Google Maps.
 By default, the program has the driving mode of Google Maps, but it can also use other modes with the same API.